Risto-Stevcev/iac-protocol/interfaces.rst

 All of the application implementations are stored in the *app/* folder.
 The folder is treated like a package so that Python can find the applications.
-All registered applications must be stored in teh *app/* folder and they must use the ``import iac.app.`` prefix in order to be registered properly by the protocol.
+All registered applications must be stored in this *app/* folder and they must use the ``import iac.app.`` prefix in order to be registered properly by the protocol.

-In order to avoid having to type ``iac.app.libreoffice.writer ->`` *(expression)* as the namespace for the scope for every command, it is given the shortcut name ``lowriter`` so that each command can simply be written as:
+In order to avoid having to type ``iac.app.libreoffice.writer ->`` *(expression)* as the namespace for the scope for every command, you can give the shortcut name ``lowriter`` so that each command can simply be written as:
 ``lowriter ->`` *(expression)*.
+To enable a shortcut name, add the import line to include "as *(shortcut name)*" like in the example shown above.

 If the application contains multiple sub-applications, such as an office suite like LibreOffice, you can create a new package under the *app/* folder with the name